brac45/simple-mavlink-proxy/README.md

 simple-mavlink-proxy
 ======

-A simple mavlink proxy for mavlink communication analysis.<p>
+A simple mavlink proxy for mavlink communication analysis.

-The basic flow of the program is shown below:<p>
+The basic flow of the program is shown below:

-Serial Input(SiK radio or px4/APM compatible flight controller) --> program(parses mavlink frames then prints those to a textfile)
+Serial Input(SiK radio or px4/APM compatible flight controller)

+  --> program(parses mavlink frames then prints those to a textfile)

 	--> target GCS(QGroundControl or something similiar)(via UDP)

-	--> program(processes frames from the GCS this time) --> Serial Output(SiK radio or px4/APM compatible flight controller)
+	--> program(processes frames from the GCS this time)

+	--> Serial Output(SiK radio or px4/APM compatible flight controller)

 Project directory is as follows: